GuyBarros/terraform-vault-jwt-oidc/README.md

 # terraform-vault-jwt-oidc

-Hashicorp Vault has the flexibility to use more than one Authentication Method, one of the options
+Hashicorp Vault has the flexibility to use more than one Authentication Method, one of the options is JWT. this repo contains a series of examples to help automate automate their config.

 ## why JWT/OIDC